chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-user-onboarding.md

 One last note — if you are running macOS, you’ll need to ensure you are using bash version 4 or higher, which is not preinstalled in the machine.
 Please [follow our guide](../../../open-source/update-bash-macos/) on how to update your version if you are getting version 3 or below when you run `bash --version`.

-With gcloud CLI, Wget, and jq installed you’re ready to begin.
+With these prerequisites in place, you’re ready to begin.

 ## Step 1 — Install chainctl

-Our command line interface (CLI) tool, chainctl, will help you interact with the account model that Chainguard Enforce provides, and enable you to make queries into the state of your clusters and policies registered with the platform.
-The tool uses the familiar `<context> <noun> <verb>` style of CLI interactions For example, to list groups within the context of Chainguard Identity and Access Management (IAM) groups, you can run `chainctl iam groups list` to receive relevant output.
+Our command line interface (CLI) tool, `chainctl`, will help you interact with the account model that Chainguard Enforce provides, and enable you to make queries into the state of your clusters and policies registered with the platform.
+The tool uses the familiar `<context> <noun> <verb>` style of CLI interactions.
+For example, to list groups within the context of Chainguard Identity and Access Management (IAM) groups, you can run `chainctl iam groups list` to receive relevant output.

 Before we begin, let's move into a directory that we can work in.
 For our example, we'll create a new directory called `enforce-demo`.